-Caveats to be read in further to the above M&S Bank transfer of equity Questions and Answers :
+General Advice to read in supplemental the above M&S Bank transfer of equity information :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the M&S Bank conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the freeholder.
+If such terms are not adhered to you may be in breach of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.